Heavy rain and thunderstorms for Bay of Plenty

 "This may mean the road needs to close again at short notice," Campbell said.

-SH2 Waioeka Gorge will be closed between 10am and noon today to effect emergency repairs to an exposed culvert.
+The planned closure at SH2 Waioeka Gorge to effect emergency repairs to an exposed culvert has been postponed to between 10am and noon on Friday.

 SH25 between Coromandel and Te Rerenga remains closed due to a large slip.